Construction team surveying their safe work environment

 • Gap Analysis (Optional): To assess your OH&S system against each clause of the standard, you can choose to perform an optional gap analysis at the start of the process.

-• Stage one: the required first step is an evaluation of your management system documentation, including policies, processes, management review records, scope, and context, against the standard.
+• Stage one: The required first step is an evaluation of your ISO 45001 WHS certification documentation, including policies, processes, health and safety policies, and context, against the standard.
 It lays the foundation for stage two.

 • Stage two: The second assessment is the last one before the initial certification process is complete.
-We must verify that the standard documented requirements are followed throughout the entire organisation to receive certification.
-We visit your locations and offices, as well as have conversations with relevant stakeholders in your business.
+We must verify that the ISO 45001 certification documented requirements are followed throughout the entire organisation to receive certification.
+We visit your locations and offices, as well as have conversations with relevant stakeholders in your business to complete your ISO 45001 certification journey.

 • Certification: a “Statement of Certification” is issued after your stage two assessment has been verified and the procedure is finished, confirming compliance with the applicable standard.
-From the date of issue, this certification is valid for three years.
+From the date of issue, your organisation is officially ISO 45001 certified, and the certification is valid for three years.

-To keep your certification, you’ll need to conduct surveillance assessments on a regular basis.
+To keep your certification, you’ll need to conduct surveillance assessments on a regular basis to maintain a strong safety system.

 If you have any enquiries or want to learn more about the certification procedure, get in touch with us today.